chrissearle/www_cso/src/blog/2019/04/25-kafka-java-to-scala-introduction.md

     docker-compose up -d

 Make sure you have a good amount of memory available to docker - 4-5 Gb minimum :)

+## Code

+Code written in this series of posts can be found [on github](https://github.com/chrissearle/kafka-java-to-scala)